Jacques Louis David

 Education - Royal Academy of Painting and Sculpture, Paris, France

-The Death of Marat, 1793
+The Death of Marat (click to enlarge)

 David revered the bloody-handed terrorist Marat and contemplated suicide when his idol was assassinated.
-During the notorious Reign of Terror, one of his favorite pastime was watching political prisoners, men and woman, being executed.
+During the notorious Reign of Terror, one of his favorite pastimes was watching political prisoners, men and woman, being executed.
 He would arrive at lunchtime with his political cronies and toast the air as "la guillotine" sliced off one head after another.
 He voted to approve the execution of King Louie as well as poor Antoinette.
-David was a political toady and brown noser of the worst sort.
-He idolized Napoleon and liked to portray the tiny, balding, pudgy, unattractive emperor as a tall godlike man.
-He depicted Bonaparte as heroic Caesar even giving him a majestic golden wreath.
+David believed in the revolution and used his mighty talent to promote the ideas of liberty and freedom.
+In 1781 the artist stated "Not by pleasing the eye do works of art accomplish their purpose.
+The demand now is for examples of heroism and civic virtues which will electrify the soul of the people and arose in them devotion to the fatherland."

-Jacques-Louis David Quote
+Jacques-Louis David Quotations

 The artist must be a philosopher.-- Jacques-Louis David